BFMarks/snapdiet/README.md

 ![alt text](https://www.evernote.com/shard/s689/sh/eb39aeb8-40c7-48fc-a73e-df33ea6a1ce2/ab62f01bb895de2e/res/29baaf54-039f-4ed2-abc6-e7d5dbb8c256/skitch.png?resizeSmall&width=832)

-##Last Points
+###[Last Points]
-This is a fairly large project with a backend written in Node.js (not included)
+This is a fairly large project with a backend written in Node.js (not included) so it may not work as expected with out some dev time.
+Please let me know your thoughts!